AxeBearDev/php-magic/readme.md

 ## Fluent Getters and Setters

 In addition to mapping properties, you can also create magic getter and setter methods using the `@method` tag in your class documentation.
 This is useful when you want to provide a fluent interface for your class.
-The `MapDocBlock` trait will automatically add the magic methods to your class when it sees the `@method` tag with either zero or one parameters.
+The `MagicProperties` trait will automatically add the magic methods to your class when it sees the `@method` tag with either zero or one parameters.

-If the `@method` tag includes one parameter, the `MapDocBlock` trait will add a setter method.
-If the `@method` tag includes zero parameters, the `MapDocBlock` trait will add a getter method.
+If the `@method` tag includes one parameter, the `MagicProperties` trait will add a setter method.
+If the `@method` tag includes zero parameters, the `MagicProperties` trait will add a getter method.

 ```php
 /**